 Because he is the only one who really does.

 My kindergartener’s beliefs are as authentic as they come.
 He confidently prays for healing, knowing that his God surely can.
 He is also unconvinced that he is never alone because he cannot see Jesus playing in the yard with him.
 He wears his faith on his sleeve, for better or for worse.
 Completely adorable, I want to eat him and his faith right up.

 My teenagers, not so much.
 They aren’t as quick to divulge every doubt or every answered prayer.
-Surely they have more questions about hearing God’s voice and how old the earth is and what God thinks about sex then they bring up to me.
+Surely they have more questions about hearing God’s voice and how old the earth is and what God thinks about sex then they discuss with me.
 Although they have outward expressions of their faith- they pray for their friends, they (occasionally) place the need of a sibling before their own, they have a reading plan on their Bible app- God alone knows what they believe about him.
 And that needs to be just fine with me.

 (I’m tempted to panic just typing those words.)

 Our kids are all taking baby steps into grown-up-ness and year by year, their faith is becoming even more their own.